 Kilwins’ Mackinac Island, Michigan-style fudge recipe is cooked in copper kettles and hand paddled on a marble table in what’s called the candy kitchen, located in all store windows.
 “This process is very different compared to the pan fudges made elsewhere and in residential kitchens,” Murray says.
 “Odds are it is not your grandma’s fudge.”

 in the candy kitchen

-Murray walked us through the process as one of his workers gets to fudge-making.
+Murray walked us through the process as one of his workers got to fudge-making.

-“He’s gonna pour that [soft-ball stage fudge] onto our marble table,” Murray explains, “and then very evenly pull all the heat out of this, which is now over 200 degrees.
+“He’s gonna pour that [soft-ball stage fudge] onto our marble table,” he explained, “and then very evenly pull all the heat out of this, which is now over 200 degrees.
 Once it reaches the ideal temperature, he will then physically paddle it, which both mixes it and cools it.
 Then he’ll loaf it, and people buy it by those loafs.”

 a winter/holidays treat

 In the Northeast, fudge has become synonymous with fall and holidays in quaint tourist towns.
 At Kilwins, they rotate their fudge selection seasonally through the year, but especially with the holidays, fall and winter.

 “Our fudges make great host gifts or are an excellent sweet treat for holiday gatherings or winter wedding favors,” Murray says.
 “The fudge can be shipped anywhere and easily from our stores, and it doesn’t melt.”

 We’re always bargain-hunting for our readers.
 Murray just tipped us off that if you buy two slices, you get one free.